 If you're prescribed Lotrel, be sure to complete the full course of the blood pressure medicine unless your doctor specifically tells you to stop.
 If you don’t complete your prescription, the blood pressure medicine may not fully treat your high blood pressure.

-There is one FDA-approved use for Lotrel, but it may also be used off-label to treat other conditions.
-It’s also possible that your healthcare provider may prescribe it for other reasons not listed here.
+Lotrel is FDA-approved to treat high blood pressure.
+Your doctor may also prescribe it off-label to treat other conditions.
 If you have questions about why a medication is prescribed, ask your online doctor or pharmacist.

 Lotrel side effects